 That means the process is pretty simple.
-Employers are familiar with the residency permit application process, and they’ll deal with most of the paperwork.
+Employers are familiar with the residency permit application process and will deal with most of the paperwork.

-You can fly to Qatar directly from London Gatwick or Heathrow airports in just under seven hours.
+You can fly directly to Qatar from London Gatwick or Heathrow airports in under seven hours.

 Below is a list of some related articles, guides and insights you may find interesting.